What you need to know about SSL Certificates:

 Are SSL Certificates Expensive?

-There are a number of different SSL certificates you can choose from.
-Each offering various levels of trust.
+There are a number of different SSL/TLS certificate types you can choose from.
+Each offers the same strong encryption; the difference is the level of identity validation and included features.

 How to Get a SSL Certificate?